tgjeon/TensorFlow-Tutorials-for-Time-Series/README.md

-# TensorFlow Tutorial for Time Series
+# TensorFlow Tutorial for Time Series Prediction

-This tutorial is designed to easily learn TensorFlow for time series classification and prediction.
+This tutorial is designed to easily learn TensorFlow for time series prediction.
 Each tutorial subject includes both code and notebook with descriptions.

 ## Tutorial Index